European shares choppy after ECB signals no more rate cuts, UK votes

-LONDON European shares wobbled on Thursday after the European Central Bank signaled an end to rate cuts and as Britons voted in a general election, though stronger banks and miners lent support.
+LONDON (Reuters) - European shares wobbled on Thursday after the European Central Bank signaled an end to rate cuts and as Britons voted in a general election, though stronger banks and miners lent support.

 The STOXX 600 ended a choppy session flat in percentage terms, while Britain's blue chip FTSE index .FTSE was down 0.4 percent.